openstack/openstack-manuals/doc/config-reference/source/tables/neutron-linuxbridge_agent.rst

    * - ``l2_population`` = ``False``
      - (Boolean) Extension to use alongside ml2 plugin's l2population mechanism driver.
 It enables the plugin to populate VXLAN forwarding table.
    * - ``local_ip`` = ``None``
-     - (Unknown) Local IP address of the VXLAN endpoints.
+     - (Unknown) IP address of local overlay (tunnel) network endpoint.
+Use either an IPv4 or IPv6 address that resides on one of the host network interfaces.
+The IP version of this value must match the value of the 'overlay_ip_version' option in the ML2 plug-in configuration file on the neutron server node(s).
    * - ``tos`` = ``None``
      - (Integer) TOS for vxlan interface protocol packets.
    * - ``ttl`` = ``None``